 Federal and university policies require that all projects conducted by faculty, staff and students using human subjects must be reviewed and approved by the Institutional Review Board (IRB) prior to initiating any portion of the project.
 Students using research tools such as surveys, questionnaires, existing data, etc. to gather information for their dissertation must have approval from their committee chair and chair of the Department of Criminal Justice and Criminology prior to submitting their project to the IRB for approval.
 Students should consult with their committee chair for assistance in completing this requirement.

-Preparing and Defending the Dissertation
+Preparing and Defending the Thesis/Dissertation Final Examination

 After the prospectus is successfully defended, research should be commenced.
 The student should provide regular progress reports to the committee chair as research is conducted and the dissertation begun.
 Students should consult with their chair if they have questions about how much information they should provide to other committee members, and when.
 Of course, a student should call upon members of his/her committee whenever the student wants or needs their expertise.
 At least once a semester, students should make a point of acquainting each committee member with their progress.